Julie Carmen: Psychotherapist

-In addition to her career in acting she has subsequently pursued academics, having since become a licensed and practicing psychotherapist.
-She earned a B.S. in Theater and Choreography from the State University of New York Empire State, a master's degree in Clinical Psychology from Antioch College, and is a Licensed Marriage Family Therapist.
+In addition to her career in acting, she has subsequently pursued further study, becoming a licensed and practicing psychotherapist.
+She earned a B.S. in theater and choreography from the State University of New York Empire State, a master's degree in clinical psychology from Antioch College, and is a licensed marriage and family therapist.
 She is also certified through the International Association of Yoga Therapists and Yoga Alliance at the ERYT-500 level.
-Julie is Director of Mental Health at Loyola Marymount University Yoga Therapy Rx and Director of Yoga Therapy for Behavioral Health supervised clinical practicum in co-operation with Venice Family Clinic.
-Julie published the article, "Informed Consent for Yoga Therapists" in Yoga Therapy Today through the International Association of Yoga Therapists.
+Carmen is Director of Mental Health at Loyola Marymount University Yoga Therapy Rx and Director of Yoga Therapy for Behavioral Health supervised clinical practicum in co-operation with Venice Family Clinic.
+She published the article, "Informed Consent for Yoga Therapists" in Yoga Therapy Today through the International Association of Yoga Therapists.

 Carmen was trained as a drama therapist by Ramon Gordon of Cell Block Theater.
 She designed and led the drama therapy and yoga therapy programs at Passages Drug and Alcohol Residential Treatment Center.
-She was a yoga therapist at Monte Nido Eating Disorder Centers and the Los Angeles School Districts Program for Pregnant Teens.
+She was a yoga therapist at Monte Nido Eating Disorder Centers and the Los Angeles School District's Program for Pregnant Teens.

 She was referenced in actress Suzanne Somers' books, A New Way to Age and Ageless: The Naked Truth About Bioidentical Hormones in the chapters titled Julie Carmen Yoga.